-As with many aspects of this burgeoning industry, there is little empirical data to draw on in terms of statistics but based on the widely supported view that there are approximately four thousand properties supporting a management rights or onsite manager business nationally, together with the number of Australian Property Managers Association (APMA) members and the total number of Asian students that have attended specialist training over the past ten years, it is thought that Chinese-held management rights sits between 20 to 25 percent of the industry.
+As with many aspects of this burgeoning industry, there is little empirical data to draw on in terms of statistics but based on the widely supported view that there are approximately four thousand properties supporting a management rights or onsite manager business nationally, together with the number of Australian Property Managers Alliance (APMA) members and the total number of Asian students that have attended specialist training over the past ten years, it is thought that Chinese-held management rights sits between 20 to 25 percent of the industry.

 Of more interest however, is that about 60 percent of current transactions passing through brokerages and legal firms are being made by Chinese applicants.